Make a Gift

-MD Curriculum
+MD CURRICULUM

 Our school has established a culture in which learning is valued over teaching and students are self-directed learners, have honed their ability to independently research questions, can problem solve, work in teams, think critically, and turn their knowledge into action.
 When founding the school, we sought a significant departure from the traditional undergraduate medical education curriculum.

-Additionally, we capitalized on collective leadership experiences in graduate and undergraduate medical education and created a set of guiding principles for curriculum design.
-These include: creating an "adult learner" environment that values independent study and self-directed learning, building upon experiential and active small group case-based learning, focusing on conceptual knowledge in action and not memorizing facts, utilizing assessment to drive learning, developing a fully integrated four-year science and clinical curriculum and reflecting on the transformation from person to professional.
+We capitalized on collective leadership experiences in graduate and undergraduate medical education and created a set of guiding principles for curriculum design.
+These include: creating an “adult learner” environment that values independent study and self-directed learning, building upon experiential and active small group case-based learning, focusing on conceptual knowledge in action and not memorizing facts, utilizing assessment to drive learning, developing a fully integrated four-year science and clinical curriculum and reflecting on the transformation from person to professional.

-Our Educational Program Objectives Curriculum Card
+Our Educational Program Objective Curriculum Card

 • Conceptual knowledge in action, not memorizing facts